 Collaborating with developers

 QA specialists and developers should collaborate throughout development, not just at the end.
-This means pairing on tricky areas and automated tests, having open discussions about risks and edge cases.
+This means pairing on tricky areas and automated tests, being available to provide fast feedback (rather than always waiting for work to e.g. be moved to “ready to to test”), having open discussions about risks and edge cases.
 The earlier QA provides input, the fewer defects make it through.

 QA should help developers think about testability as they write code.
-Encourage unit, integration, and end-to-end tests as part of the development process, rather than relying on manual testing later.
+Ensure unit, integration, and end-to-end tests as part of the development process, rather than relying on manual testing later.
+Guide on the most suitable tests to be implementing (see the test pyramid and testing trophy).
 If a feature isn’t easily testable, that’s a design flaw to address early.

 Get everyone involved with manual testing